ActiveState/wiki-test/prior-art.md

 A builder is anything that can be executed in this example note that it's just a bash script.
 Anything it puts in the `$out` directory is considered the results of the step

-This direvation depends on `$gcc`, `$bash` those will be built before this deriviation is run.
+This derivation depends on `$gcc`, `$bash` those will be built before this derivation is run.
 The paths are set to where the results of the depedencies are in the store.

 Note that the "builder" is just a shell script